 ✓ Obstructive Respiratory Diseases: They mainly affect the airway passages causing a certain degree of obstruction.
-Air enters lungs with difficulty inspiration and got entrapped in the lungs during expiration, as a result the total lung capacity increases and the anteroposterior diameter of the chest approaches the transverse diameter and finally the chest becomes barrel-shaped (see figure below).
+Air enters lungs with difficulty inspiration and got entrapped in the lungs during expiration, as a result the total lung capacity increases and the anteroposterior diameter of the chest approaches the transverse diameter and finally the chest becomes barrel-shaped.